We are known internationally for our teaching and research, which means students travel from all over the world to study with us.

 Hanyue Zhang, Mathematics and Statistics BSc, 2018

-Second year Theoretical Physics student Sabrina Alam joined Queen Mary through Clearing and has already managed to secure a job for when she graduates.
+Our students secure internships and placements that increase their employability prospects.
+Sabrina Alam joined Queen Mary through Clearing and has already managed to secure a job for when she graduates.

 "I found out about the internship at Avention after reading one of the newsletters sent by the Careers and Enterprise team.
 The internship was targeted at second and third year students.
 However, I received a lot of support from my departmental careers officer which definitely helped with the challenging three-stage interview process.
 My internship allowed me to get practical experience in the corporate world of the City and gave me the opportunity to develop invaluable business contacts.
 It was hard work but it helped me to challenge myself.
 I was then offered a permanent position at the company for when I graduate by the Senior VP himself."